brevzin/cpp_proposals/2996_reflection/reflection.md

 Earlier revisions of this proposal (and its predecessor, [@P1240R2]) included a metafunction called `name_of`, which we defined to return a `string_view` containing the "name" of the reflected entity.
 As the paper evolved, it became necessary to sharpen the specification of what this "name" contains.
 Subsequent revisions (beginning with P2996R2, presented in Tokyo) specified that `name_of` returns the unqualified name, whereas a new `qualified_name_of` would give the fully qualified name.

-Most would agree that `qualified_name_of(^size_t)` might reasonably return `"std::size_t"`, or that `qualified_name_of(^std::string::size)` could return `"std::string::size"`.
+Most would agree that `qualified_name_of(^size_t)` might reasonably return `"std::size_t"`, or that `qualified_name_of(^std::any::reset)` could return `"std::any::reset"`.
 But what about for local variables, or members of local classes?
 Should inline and anonymous namespaces be rendered as a part of the qualified name?
 Should we standardize the spelling of such scopes, or leave it implementation defined?

 The situation is possibly even less clear for unqualified names.
 Should cv-qualified types be rendered as `const int` or `int const`?
 Should the type for a function returning a pointer be rendered as `T *(*)()`, `T* (*)()`, or `T * (*)()`?
 Should such decisions be standardized, or left to implementations?
 But the real kicker is when one considers non-type template arguments, which can (and do) contain arbitrarily complex values of arbitrary structural types (along with any complete object, or subobject thereof, which has static storage duration).